 Whatever happened to a little bit of imagination?
-When you were young, you probably had a stuffed toy that you carried round with you, and called it your ‘baby’.
+When you were young, there was stuffed toys for kids that you carried round with you and called it your ‘baby’.
 These days, every child past the crying stage has their own doll that cries.
 That’s right, as a parent you finally battle through the endless crying stage only for it to be replaced by a tinny, less forgivable intruder.

 The doll will cry way more than your real baby ever did, and you’ll never be able to stop it.
 Don’t expect your child to amaze you with her maternal instinct, she will appear deaf to the sound of her own ‘baby’ crying.
 You will at times wonder whether the crying noise is in your head since nobody else seems to react to it.
 Luckily for you, it’s perfectly ok to lock the doll in the garden shed, just don’t let your child see you do it.

-The best toys are the ones that don’t switch on.
-The worst ones, are the ones that don’t switch off.
+The best toys for kids are the ones that don’t switch on.
+The worst ones for parents, the toys not to buy are the ones that don’t switch off.